 - Surf enthusiasts might also want to take a trip down to Bells Beach, host to the Rip Curl Pro.

-- Sweet Daylesford is perfect for eating (you’re getting theme here right), drinking wine, a spot of hiking and relaxing at a spa
+- Sweet Daylesford is perfect for eating (you’re getting the theme here, right?), drinking wine, a spot of hiking and relaxing at a spa.

 Suggested itinerary for 72 hours in Melbourne (for first timers)

 Take the lunch service on the Tramcar Restaurant (book in advance).

 Tour CBD on foot and using the free tram including street art laneways.